pishoyg/coptic/README.md

    build an accurate inflection module.
 We might also have to populate the derivations data differently.*

+1. Kindle: Design a Kindle dictionary generation pipeline (pp2)

 1. copticsite.com: Create a dictionary from copticsite.com's data. (p2)

 1. KELLIA: Create a dictionary from KELLIA's data. (p2)

    This will include the Greek loanwords. :))

-1. Rethink the Kindle dictionary generation pipeline. (p4)
+1. Rethink the Kindle dictionary generation tooling. (p4)

    1. Stop using `kindlegen`.
 It's obsolete.